symfony/symfony-docs/components/cache/cache_pools.rst

     // ...
     $stocks = $cache->getItems(['AAPL', 'FB', 'GOOGL', 'MSFT']);

-Again, if any of the keys doesn't represent a valid cache item, you won't get a ``null`` value but an empty ``CacheItem`` object.
+Again, if any of the keys doesn't represent a valid cache item, you will not get a ``null`` value but an empty ``CacheItem`` object.

 The last method related to fetching cache items is ``hasItem($key)``, which